• Skip to primary navigation

 This is my personal favorite way to serve baked oatmeal.
 It makes it easy to pour milk on top and feels a bit more “oatmeal” like.

-Baked oatmeal in a white bowl
+Pumpkin Baked Oatmeal served in a white bowl with banana slices on top.

 Option 2: Slice it up & serve on a plate